 A horses brain has evolved to function in a way that differs from a human brain.

 Horses are herd animals.

 It is crucial for horses to have a herd leader.
 A leader they trust and respect.
 They know, a strong leader will protect and lead them to safety, food and water.
 Nothing else matters.
 That's the way the horses brain is wired.
 In order to insure the best possible leader, horses constantly test.

-They test 24 hours a day, who is stronger, smarter.
+They test 24 hours a day, every day, who is stronger, smarter.

 And that's what they do to us, too.